flyinghyrax/Elementary/README.md

  - A modified version of [JSMorley](https://github.com/jsmorley)'s [YQLFeed](http://www.deviantart.com/art/YQLFeed-3-3-419596824) reader skin
  - A Notes skin
  - File and Web search skins, using [Locate32](http://locate32.cogit.net/) and [DuckDuckGo](https://duckduckgo.com/about), respectively.

-You can get the .rmskin package from [Elementary's page on DeviantArt](http://flyinghyrax.deviantart.com/art/Elementary-Rainmeter-1-5-1-244031084).

 ### License
 This work is licensed under the [Creative Commons Attribution Non-Commercial Share-Alike  4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/)